FailAcademy/learning/wdp-ws-vancouver/_slides/week-11/04-intro-to-wordpress-slides.md

 But whoops!
 How can we link up the `style.css` file now that it's path is broken?
 Try adding the loop too!

+???

+Give class ( ~20-30 mins) to try the exercise.

+Recommend students come up and share their answer and correct as a class if necessary.

 ---

 # What We've Learned

-* How to install a self-hosted copy of WordPress
+- How to install a self-hosted copy of WordPress
-* The ins and outs of the WP admin area
+- The ins and outs of the WordPress admin area
+- How to add content to WordPress
-* How to install plugins and themes
+- How to install plugins and themes
-* The basic anatomy of a WordPress theme
+- The basic anatomy of a WordPress theme

+???

+**Review Activity**

+Before end-of-day standup (after lab time), in groups of 3-4 talk about the components

 ---